Applications for 2019 Study Tour now open

 What is covered in this cost?

-- Accommodation (24th June – 30th June) at the Mary K Hotel in Utrecht
+- Accommodation for 6 nights at the Mary K Hotel in Utrecht

 - Train tickets during the period of the study tour, including Schiphol Airport transfers to Utrecht